Leverage

 3. Extract maximum value from strong hands.
 Against loose callers, a big river bet or shove often gets paid by second-best hands.

-Balance is key.
-If you bluff only with huge bets, opponents will call or re-raise more often.
-Mix sizes to keep your leverage credible.
+Mix your sizes.
+If you only bluff with huge bets, opponents will start to call or re-raise more often.
+A varied sizing tree is what keeps your leverage credible.

 Position, pot odds, and SPR: leverage drivers

-Position-acting after your opponent-increases leverage because you control final bet sizes and see their actions.
-In position you can size larger overbets knowing likely responses.
+Acting in position increases leverage because you control the final bet size and see your opponent’s actions before committing.
+From position, you can size larger overbets knowing the likely responses.

-Pot odds-the ratio of the call to the total pot-determine whether calling a high-leverage bet is profitable on a draw.
-If pot odds are worse than the draw’s equity, folding is often correct.
+Pot odds, the ratio of the call to the total pot, determine whether calling a high-leverage bet is profitable on a draw.
+If the price is worse than your draw’s equity, folding is usually correct.

-Stack-to-pot ratio (SPR)-stack size divided by pot size-shows how committed players will be post-flop.
-Low SPRs favor all-in leverage; a single shove can decide the hand.
-High SPRs require multi-street planning and smaller, more nuanced leverage.
+Stack-to-pot ratio (SPR), stack size divided by pot size, shows how committed both players will be after the flop.
+Low SPRs favor all-in leverage; a single shove can end the hand.
+High SPRs need multi-street planning and smaller, more deliberate sizing.

 Managing risks and defending against opponent leverage